 S.A.F.E.
-Playgrounds
+PLAYGROUNDS

-Every year over 200,000 children are injured on U.S. Playgrounds seriously enough to require a trip to the emergency room.
-In order to reduce that number, the National Program for Playground Safety used S.A.F.E. as an acronym for the four things that it identifies as essential to playground safety.
+Every year over 200,000 children are injured on U.S. playgrounds seriously enough to require a trip to the emergency room.
+In order to reduce that number the National Program fro Playground Safety used "SAFE" as an acronym for the four things that it identifies as essential to playground safety.
 Following their suggestions will not only result in fewer serious accidents but will also greatly reduce the district's liability should legal actions result from a playground accident.

-S- Supervision Trained playground supervisors are essential to making the playground environment a safe one.
+- S- Supervision.
+Trained playground supervisors are essential to making the playground environment a safe one.
 Supervisors should work alone and should be constantly on the move.
-They should make sure that students follow playground rules and use equipment properly.

-A-Age appropriate The playground equipment should be designed for the age of the children who will use it.
-In elementary schools this means 5-12 years.
-Pre-schools would be 2-5 years.

-F-Falls to surface The surfacing material should be adequate to insure that falls from the maximum height of the equipment will not cause life threatening head trauma.
+They should make sure that students follow playground rules and use equipment properly. - A- Age appropriate.
+The playground equipment should be designed for the age of the children who will use it.
+In elementary schools this means age 5-12 years. - F- Falls to surface.
+The surfacing material should be adequate to insure that falls from the maximum height of the equipment will not cause life threatening head trauma.
 This means that no equipment should have a designated play surface greater than ten feet in height, and the surface around the equipment should meet the standards of the U.S. Consumer Product Safety Commission as set forth in the "Handbook for Public Playground Safety".

-This standard is 12 inches of uncompressed wood chips, engineered wood fibers, pea gravel, or other acceptable surfacing.

-E-Equipment Maintenance All equipment should be regularly inspected and repaired according to manufacturer's specifications.
+This standard is 12 inches of uncompressed wood chips, engineered wood fibers, pea gravel, or other acceptable surfacing. - E- Equipment Maintenance.
+All equipment should be regularly inspected and repaired according to manufacturer's specifications.
 Lack of equipment maintenance is listed as the primary cause of injury in 60% of all injuries that result in litigation.
-Also, no alterations should be made to the equipment.
-If a piece of equipment is changed from the manufacturer's specifications, the manufacturer's legal liability is eliminated.
-A checklist should be used in inspection and records of inspections and repairs maintained.
+Also no alterations should be made to the equipment.
+If a piece of equipment is changed from the manufacture's specifications, the manufacturer's legal liability is eliminated.
+A checklist should be used in inspections and records of inspections and repairs maintained.